valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 ```
 And add this venv to .gitignore

-Activate our venv and isntall all requirements from txt file (in shell script file)
+Activate our venv and install all requirements from txt file (in shell script file)

 # Then we need to configure PostgreSQL db to make it work with django